Course information for doctoral students

 - You can extract all doctoral courses at the school using the search filter Choose from other search criteria.
 Tick the checkbox Third cycle and then choose All within Electrical Engineering and Computer Science in the dropdown menu

-- You can also search for courses that will be offered the coming year using the same search filter
+- You can also search for courses that will be offered in the coming year using the same search filter

 Alternative 2: Courses by school

-Information about compulsory courses are found on each doctoral programme's own web page .
+Information about compulsory courses is found on each doctoral programme's own web page .
 Note that the course fees for the two courses FAK3127 The Sustainable Scientist 2.0 credits and FDS3103 Introduction to Scientific Writing 2.0 credits are covered by the school.
 This means that all doctoral students within EECS may sign up for these courses, even though they are designed for and mandatory within the doctoral programme Electrical Engineering .

 Admission and registration